LForward/EcoFood/README.md

 >
 > Reduced Simply Syrup ingredient from 4 to 2

-Similar to Crimson Salad, making reducing some ingredients but keeping the fruit salads to keep them "sweat".
+Similar to Crimson Salad, reducing some ingredients but keeping the fruit salads to keep them "sweat".

 ### Wild Mix
 > Reduced Basic Salad ingredient from 2 to 1